PrissyforPresident/Neophytes_EC101B/README.md

 # Getting Started 🤔

-1. **Sign Up**: Create an account to unlock exclusive deals, save your favorite restaurants, and streamline your ordering experience.
+1. **Sign Up**: Create an account to unlock exclusive deals, save your favourite restaurants, and streamline your ordering experience.

 2. **Browse Menus**: Explore menus from a variety of restaurants and discover new dishes to tantalize your taste buds.